pinobatch/pently/docs/bytecode.md

 two notes, depending on how much the lower or higher note should dominate.
 For example, with an octave `ARPEGGIO,$0C` is three steps low, low, and high; `ARPEGGIO,$C0` is two steps low and high; and `ARPEGGIO,$CC` is three steps low, high, and high.

+Effects `FASTARP` and `SLOWARP` set arpeggio to change pitch every frame or every 2 frames respectively.

 The depth of vibrato can be set from off (`VIBRATO,0`) to subtle (`VIBRATO,1`) through very strong (`VIBRATO,4`).
 These correspond to